 Not too long ago, SEO meant plucking a few relevant words and scattering them liberally around your site.
 Keyword research and tracking has become more sophisticated and effective now that Google has changed up the rules.

 Myposeo is an SEO tool with a twist.
-Most of us have heard of tools like SEMrush and Ahrefs that help you find words and phrases that drive traffic to your website.
+Most of us have heard of tools like for instance SEMrush and Ahrefs that help you find words and phrases that drive traffic to your website.

 Like any other tool, Myposeo does offer keyword research and performance modules.
-What makes it really stand out though, is its Pixel Ranking feature that offers a more in-depth analysis.
+However, what makes it really stand out, is its Pixel Ranking feature that offers a more in-depth analysis.

 Myposeo was launched in 2010 and is owned by G4interactive which was founded by Alexandre Sigoigne and Thomas Skowronski.
 Their partnership in 2017 has helped speed up their development process and the pilot scheme for Myposeo is now underway.